oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

 # Use DLS to bulk label a dataset
+**Estimated Time**: *58 minutes*

 ## Introduction
-In this lab, we will provide a .zip file containing biomedical images separated into 3 subfolders based on how each image has been medically classified.

-Participants will download a .zip file, bulk-upload the images to object storage, and create a labeled dataset using the Data Labeling service and a bulk-labeling script.

-You will use the labeled dataset you create in this lab to custom-train a Vision model in [Lab 2](../custom-model/custom-model.md).

-**Estimated Time**: *45-60 minutes*

-### Objectives
+In this Lab, you will be provided a dataset consisting of 1710 images.
+The images have been pre-sorted into folders by medical professionals, named either *Cell*, *Debris*, or *Stripe*.
+While images in the *Cell* folder depict intact and viable cellular structures, the *Debris* and *Stripe* folders contain images of two types of non-cell structures.

+You will load this dataset into Object Storage, and prepare the data for model training by labeling each image.
+But don't worry - you won't have to label each image individually!
+This Lab provides a helper script as a short cut to help you efficiently label every image based on the way the images are pre-sorted.

+After your data has been labeled, you will be able to move on with training your custom AI Vision model in style.

-The sections in this lab are:
+The Tasks in this Lab are organized as follows:

-* **Policy Setup**: Create Identity and Access Management (IAM) Compartment, Policy, Group, and Dynamic Group to enable necessary permissions for this LiveLab.
+* **Task 1**: Create Identity and Access Management (IAM) Compartment, Policy, Group, and Dynamic Group to enable necessary permissions for this LiveLab
-* **Task 1**: Create an Object Storage Bucket.
+* **Task 2**: Create an Object Storage Bucket
-* **Task 2**: Download biomedical training data using Cloud Shell, and bulk-upload the biomedical training data to the Object Storage bucket.
+* **Task 3**: Downloaded the training data using Cloud Shell, and bulk-upload the biomedical training data to your Object Storage Bucket
-* **Task 3**: Create a Data Labeling dataset, which imports the training images from Object Storage as records.
+* **Task 4**: Create a Dataset in OCI Data Labeling, which imports the training images from your Object Storage Bucket as records.
-* **Task 4**: Bulk-label the images that were loaded into Object Storage using a provided script that takes a labeling scheme as input.
-In this lab, the labeling scheme will be based on the names of the folders containing the training images (e.g. images in the *Cell* folder will be labeled with *Cell*, and so on)
+* **Task 5**: Leverage a helper script to bulk-label the records in your OCI Data Labeling Dataset

+## Primary Objectives

+In this Lab, you will:

+* Learn how to navigate in the OCI web console and be able to demo key Data Labeling features
+* Learn how to leverage a helper script to bulk-label a dataset of biomedical images, i.e. efficiently label a large volume of images

-### Prerequisites
+## Prerequisites

 * An Oracle Free Tier, or Paid Cloud Account
-* User is either a tenancy administrator, or has access to a tenancy administrator for the **Policy Setup** step.
-    Note: If you are not a tenancy administrator, begin with **Task 1** after the tenancy administrator has assigned permissions in **Policy Setup**.
+* You are either a tenancy administrator, or has access to a tenancy administrator for the *Policy Setup* step *Note*: If you are not a tenancy administrator, begin with **Task 1** after the tenancy administrator has assigned permissions in **Policy Setup**, for each Lab
-* Lab steps assume usage of home region.
-* Familiarity with a command line interface (CLI) based text editor is recommended, e.g. vi, nano, emacs
-* Some familiarity with OCI-CLI is desirable, but not required
-* Some familiarity with Python is desirable, but not required
+* Accessibility to your tenancy's [home region](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingregions.htm)
+* Sufficient resource availability within your home region for Object Storage, Data Labeling

-## **Policy Setup**
+## **Task 1**
-*\[10-15 minutes\]*
+*\[10 minutes\]*

 Before you start using OCI Data Labeling, you or your tenancy administrator should set up the following policies by following below steps: